zach-cullen/bfs-lab-online-web-ft-120919/README.md

 `addToQueue`

-You can write these methods, and then complete our breadth first search algorithm by passing the tests in this lab.
+You can write these methods, and then complete our breadth first search algorithm which returns a list of vertices in the order they are visited.
+Use the tests in the lab to guide you through.